jdtshin/Cyclistic/README.md

 #### Microsoft SQL Server
 1. Imported the cleaned excel files into Microsoft SQL Server using the Import and Export Data (64-bit) tool.
-2. Created a new table to hold all 12 months of data using SQL's CREATE TABLE statement.
+2. Created a new table, named BikeShare_Consolidated, to hold all 12 months of data using SQL's CREATE TABLE statement.
 ```sql
 DROP TABLE IF EXISTS BikeShare_Consolidated
 CREATE TABLE BikeShare_Consolidated (